-Filed under: Affordable Style, Art, DIY Tutorials, Home Decor.
+Filed under: Affordable Style, Art, DIY Tutorials, Home and Garden.
 Tagged as: affordable decor, Art, DIY Tutorials, mod, trash to treasure.

 They say you know it’s fall in Florida when the licenses plates being to change.
 Unlike our seasonal visitors from “up north” we do not have changing foliage as an indicator of fall.
 This year, I decided to welcome fall with a South Florida style creation.

 Over the summer, I had a new AC unit installed at my home and the workmen left behind a piece of foam pipe insulation.
 It was begging to be used in one of my projects, but I did not know what until I read a blog post by Crafty Endeavor where she showed us how to make a winter wreath and I had a light bulb moment…I will do a FL.
 Fall wreath.